Filter People /

 Dean manages numerous desktop investigations, contaminated site assessments, remediation plans and remedial programmes.
-Dean has prepared soil contamination management plans for sites with residual contaminated soil with reference to the principals of sustainable remediation.
-Dean has experience in conducting complex waste soil contamination investigations for major projects as well as individual basement excavation works across Victoria.
+Dean has prepared soil contamination management plans for sites with residual contaminated soil with reference to the principles of sustainable remediation.
+He has experience in conducting complex waste soil contamination investigations for major projects as well as individual basement excavation works across Victoria.
 Dean is familiar with the latest soil and groundwater investigation techniques, field instrumentation and human health risk assessment applications and routinely conducts investigations subject to an Environmental Audit.
-Dean has also acted as an Auditor's assistant conducting site visits, preparing correspondence and Audit reports.
+Dean has also acted as an Auditor's assistant conducting site visits, providing expert support in the area of hydrogeology, preparing correspondence and Audit reports.
 Dean has presented the outcomes of various projects at international conferences in Melbourne, Adelaide and Greece.
 He has also acted as an expert witness regarding the valuation of contaminated land in a Federal Court case.

 He is a local graduate of James Cook University and is responsible for managing geotechnical investigations and contamination assessments within the area stretching from Rockhampton in the south to Cardwell in the north, and west to the Northern Territory border.
 Mark has a broad range of onshore, near shore and offshore experience from acid sulfate soils investigations to landslide hazard assessments and large scale infrastructure projects.